 Most likely performed by individual developers on their own machines, after the Online configuration is complete.

-Sirius recommends that the system manager do one workstation configuration after completing the online configuration, verifying that the installation and configuration were successful.
+It is recommended that the system manager do one workstation configuration after completing the online configuration, verifying that the installation and configuration were successful.

 9.2 Online Configuration